Fishing

 white oak lakeWhite Oak Park Lake

 White Oak Lake is an old gravel pit that is approximately 32 acres and has a maximum depth of 18 feet.
 The Illinois Department of Natural Resources has been managing the fisheries in White Oak Lake since 1995.
 Every 3 to 4 years the IDNR conducts fish surveys to determine the quality of the fish community.
-White Oak Park Lake

 Species collected from the lake include: largemouth bass, bluegill, channel catfish, common carp, gizzard shad, yellow perch, golden shiner, bluegill x redear sunfish hybrid, black crappie, white crappie, redear sunfish, yellow bass, and green sunfish.